10 years ago, I felt stuck.

 I was unenergetic, unmotivated and unhappy with my body like so many women are.
 One day I decided to start running, it was something I told myself I could never do but I wanted to try.
 It changed my life.
 I gave myself permission to go slow and with every step and every distance I ran I saw a limiting belief I had about myself fall away.
 I loved and appreciated my body for what it could do & I saw that I was capable of so much more than I imagined including running a 100 mile ultramarathon.

 Years later, after having my 2 daughters Abigail who’s 3.5 & Vivian who’s 1, those same feelings of doubt and negativity crept in again.
 My body was no longer the one I had before.
 It felt foreign to me.
 I felt weak and worried that I would never feel like myself again.
-I also felt a lot of pressure from messages telling me to bounce back, lose the baby weight and get my body back (a body that doesn’t even exist anymore).
-I again turned to running, I took the time to build a strong foundation and functional core and then laced up.
-I built up slowly and released beliefs that my body was weak and broken and saw myself for the powerful being I am.
+I felt lost as I navigated this new role of mother and felt the need to be perfect.
+I felt a lot of pressure from messages telling me to do it all, to bounce back, lose the baby weight and get my body back (a body that doesn’t even exist anymore).
+But this time I knew there had to be a better way.
+So I spoke out against those messages and began to share mine which looked much different.
+It was one of self compassion, of rest and of celebrating my body for all that it could do.
+I took the time to build a strong foundation both physically and mentally and used that to build upon to feel more powerful than ever.
+I built up slowly and released beliefs that my body was weak and broken and saw myself for the amazing being I am.
+I felt limitless.

 The Embrace & Glow Effect